Michaela Paetsch: 1980s

-Paetsch performed for audiences worldwide as a soloist, recitalist, and chamber musician in some of the world’s most renowned musical centers.
-Notably, she performed at venues such as Carnegie Hall and Avery Fischer Hall in New York, as well as at the Library of Congress in Washington, D.C.
-Paetsch also performed at music festivals including Marlboro in Vermont, Davos in Switzerland, Brandenburg Summer Concerts in Berlin, Banff in Canada, Boulder Bach Festival, and the "Mostly Mozart" festival in New York.
-Additionally, she participated in the Rhein-Sieg and Niederrhein Chamber Music Festivals, both located in Germany.
+Paetsch performed for audiences worldwide as a soloist, recitalist, and chamber musician across the world.
+Notably, she played venues such as Carnegie Hall and Avery Fischer Hall in New York, as well as at the Library of Congress in Washington, D.C.

+Paetsch also performed at music festivals, including Marlboro in Vermont, Davos in Switzerland, Brandenburg Summer Concerts in Berlin, Banff in Canada, and Boulder Bach Festival and the "Mostly Mozart" festivals in New York.
+She participated in the Rhein-Sieg and Niederrhein Chamber Music Festivals, both located in Germany.

-Collaborating with renowned orchestras across the globe, she performed with ensembles such as the NHK Symphony Orchestra in Tokyo and the Philharmonic orchestras of Osaka in Japan, Seoul in Korea, Liège in Belgium, and Bergen in Norway.
-Additionally, she worked with the National Orchestra of Belgium, the Gewandhaus in Leipzig, the Hallé Orchestra in Manchester, the Frankfurt Radio Symphony, Residentie Orchestra, Orchestre de la Suisse Romande, the BBC Symphony Orchestra in London, and the Orchestra della Svizzera Italiana, amongst others.
-Her collaborations brought her under the direction of conductors such as Kent Nagano, Dmitri Kitayenko, Horst Stein and Myung-whun Chung.
+Paetsch performed internationally, appearing with orchestras in Japan, South Korea, Belgium, Norway, Germany, the United Kingdom, Switzerland, and Italy.
+Her engagements included the NHK Symphony Orchestra in Tokyo; the philharmonic orchestras of Osaka and Seoul; the Orchestre Philharmonique de Liège; and the Bergen Philharmonic Orchestra.
+She also worked with ensembles such as the National Orchestra of Belgium, the Gewandhaus in Leipzig, the Hallé Orchestra in Manchester, the Frankfurt Radio Symphony, the Residentie Orchestra, the Orchestre de la Suisse Romande, the BBC Symphony Orchestra in London, and the Orchestra della Svizzera Italiana.

+Paetsch collaborated with conductors including Kent Nagano, Dmitri Kitayenko, Horst Stein, and Myung-whun Chung.